BoiseState/CS455-resources/examples/Firewall-README.md

 java Client localhost

-If you don't have the socat program, install it using
+If you don't have the socat program, install it using (replace yum with apt-get or dnf for Ubuntu or Fedora)

 su
 yum install socat